MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ScreenshotCapturedOnce** - Is this the first screenshot capture of a user

 - **Data_SDX_AssetId** - ONLY exists for store Add-ins.
 OMEX gives the Add in an AssetId when it goes into Store.
-It is always logged blank.
+It's always logged blank.

 - **Data_SDX_BrowserToken** - Identifier that sits in the browser's cache